 Attendance: Attendance in lecture is expected.
 Discussion section attendance is mandatory.
 Absences should be approved by your TA prior to the discussion meeting, except in the case of emergency.
 TAs may request appropriate documentation of absences (e.g., a doctor’s note).

-Laptops: Laptops, iPads, phones and other screens are not permitted in lecture except in the first two rows of the lecture hall.
+Laptops: Laptops, iPads, phones and other screens are not permitted in lecture except in the first three rows of the lecture hall.
 Lecture outlines will be made available on the course website.
 These outlines will contain the structure of the lecture, but they will not contain the details of the content.
 Students need to attend lecture and take notes, and talk to a peer about missed lectures.
 Laptops are also not permitted in discussion sections.